Written by:

 WHY WE LIKE IT: It is ideal for users who want to capture dialogues down to the most minute details and comes with proprietary technology to do so.
 It also has WiFi connectivity for seamless audio streaming and supports voice commands.

 The Polk Audio MagniFi home theater system is a sleek set of speakers that consist of a soundbar, two surround speakers, and a subwoofer.
 They are all connected wirelessly and feature Polk’s proprietary SDA Surround Sound Technology to create an expansive soundstage and deliver a multidimensional listening experience.
 All the speakers can be wall mounted for convenient placement, and since the speakers support WiFi connectivity, owners will also be able to integrate them with a Google Home speaker to control playback through voice commands.
-This makes it a contender for one of the leading wireless home theater systems.
 Unfortunately, it does not include a graphic equalizer for owners to customize their sound levels.
-Despite that, compare 5.1 soundbars against 3.1 to see how much better this system is.

 The speakers deliver clear dialogue thanks to Polk’s Voice Adjust Technology.
 Through this feature, owners will be able to adjust and optimize the voice levels for audibility.
 This feature can also be activated through the remote by pressing the Night mode button.
 The subwoofer delivers a satisfying thump, and users will have the option to alternate between three preset modes depending on what they’re watching.